 By honoring these and other courageous role models, we hope to inspire more Americans to speak out for peace and to work to end the hatred, ignorance, greed, and intolerance that lead to war.
 Previous US Peace Prize recipients and nominees are documented below.

-The details of the nomination process are included at the end of this chapter.
-Nominations will be accepted after February 1, 2020.
+2020 Nominees: The details of the nomination process are included at the end of this chapter.
+Nominations will be accepted until April 30, 2020.

 Ajamu Baraka Awarded 2019 US Peace Prize

 The Board of Directors of the has voted unanimously to award the 2019 US Peace Prize to The Honorable Ajamu Baraka, “whose bold antiwar actions, writings, speeches, and leadership provide an inspiring voice against militarism.”

 Michael Knox, Chair of the Foundation, presented the award on September 23 during the forum "A Path to International Peace: Realizing the Vision of the United Nations Charter," which was held at the Community Church of New York.

 In his remarks, Knox said, “Thank you, Ajamu, for your outstanding domestic and international activism to end wars and militarism.
 We applaud your long and distinguished record of working for social justice, human rights, civil rights, and peace.
 Many antiwar organizations have benefitted from your innovative leadership and consultation.
 You are a force in revitalizing the Black antiwar tradition.
 I believe that Black Alliance for Peace could be the most important new antiwar organization established this century.
 We want you to know that your efforts are greatly appreciated here and around the world.
 Thank you for your service.”